TenSketch/Prabhat/content/repertoire/our-repertoire.md

 **Duration:** 45 mins

-#### d. **Pibata Bhagavatam Rasamalayam**
+#### **Pibata Bhagavatam Rasamalayam**

-Among all the _Puranas, Bhagavata Purana_ is considered as “Maha Purana.”
+&emsp; &emsp; Among all the _Puranas, Bhagavata Purana_ is considered as “Maha Purana.”
 Pibata Bhagavatam Rasamalayam is a complete production in the style of a Dance Drama.
 This Ballet, in a splendid fashion, narrates the entire essence of Bhagavata Mahapurana in 90 minutes.
 Our audiences opine that Pibata Bhagavatam Rasamalayam is one such ballet which is crafted for people of all backgrounds and cultures.

 **Concept:** Raghavendra J Prabhat